Salaah01/django-action-triggers/docs/source/message_brokers.rst

 in your Django settings.
 This involves specifying the connection details and any necessary parameters for the broker.

+For more information, refer to the :ref:`action_trigger_settings` guide.

 Configuring Message Brokers
 ---------------------------